 When people talk about Paul’s skills as a family lawyer, they say he gets directly to the issues and deals with them efficiently.
 Now, that’s the kind of person you want representing you.

 Rivas v.
 Milionis, 2018 ONCA 845 (CanLII) – Appeal from an order for summary judgment in a family matter determining whether funds provided by parents to their daughter and her husband constituted a mortgage loan or a gift.

 Cosentino v.
 Cosentino, 2015 ONSC 271 (CanLII) – Matter to determine payment of retroactive spousal support and the division of net family property.

 Wilcox v.
 Wilcox, 2003 CanLII 2272 (ON SC) – Matter to determine an appropriate variation in spousal support obligations based on a material change in circumstance.

 Segal v.
 Qu, 2001 CanLII 28201 (ON SC) – Petition for divorce with claims of spousal support, child support and general damages for physical/emotional abuse.

 Lees v.
-Lees, 2000 CanLII 22580 (ON SC) – Matter dealt with the validity and enforceability of a previous separation agreement which excluded future claims for spousal support.
+Lees, 2000 CanLII 22580 (ON SC) – Matter dealt with the validity and enforceability of a previous separation agreement that excluded future claims for spousal support.